wushilin/pystream/README.md

 # Creating from generator func, this stream is unbouded. don't reduce on them(count, sum, max, min etc), don't parallel map
 # but map, filter, limit etc is fine, since map, filter are lazy.
 # if your generator is bounded, raise StopIteration after last element then this stream is unbounded.
+# This is typically unbouded, unless generator raise StopIteration
 s1 = Stream.generate(lambda:5) # infinite number of 5s, if you count, it hangs!
 s1.limit(1000).sum() # should be 5000

 a = 1
 b = 1
 def fib():
     global a
     global b
     a, b = b, a+b
     if a > 100000000000:
       raise StopIteration
     return a
 # Generating stream from fibonacci sequence, up to 100000000000.
 # Generating is not an infinite loop, it is lazy!
 Stream.generate(fib).limit(10).for_each(print)